The Top Five Questions About CBD That We Get

 Not sure how much CBD you should take?
 Join the club.
 By far, the most common question we get is about how much CBD to take.
 As much as we hear this question, however, it’s not always the easiest to answer.
 Here we’ll try to break it down.

-People take CBD for numerous different reasons, and each person who takes CBD has their own unique needs.
+People take CBD for numerous reasons, and each person who takes CBD has their own unique needs.
 This means there isn’t a standard serving size that works for everyone.
 In addition to the reason someone might choose to take CBD, there are also factors like age, weight and gender that need to be considered.

 When first starting out with a regular CBD regimen, most people find that it takes a bit of experimenting to find the perfect serving size that meets their needs.
 With a bit of testing and tweaking, however, it’s not long before they’ve figured out exactly how much CBD works best for them.